Options and Who to Contact

 Some administrative and academic departments or committees will allocate funds to student groups for special projects, events or student group travel.
 These funds and any student fee allocations you receive must be spent through the SOFO.
 Requests for speakers' fees, their travel, meals, ground transportation, and lodging will not be considered by administrative or academic sources.

-- The Center for Multicultural Center (CMA): CMA provides advocacy, advising, mentoring services, and program designed to support and empower students to explore, develop, and maximize their academic, personal, and cultural strengths, while making valuable connections within the university community.
+- The Cultural Unity & Engagement Center (CUE): CUE provides advocacy, advising, mentoring services, and program designed to support and empower students to explore, develop, and maximize their academic, personal, and cultural strengths, while making valuable connections within the university community.
 For more than four decades, the Center has been instrumental in helping CU tap diversity and social justice as a vital educational and societal resource.
-CMA has some dedicated funds allocated annually to support student initiatives on campus that uphold our mission and values on cultural awareness, education and cross-collaborations.
-For more information and/or an application for funding, please contact Leslie Wong at 303-492-0444, C4C N320 or Email Leslie
+CUE has some dedicated funds allocated annually to support student initiatives on campus that uphold our mission and values on cultural awareness, education and cross-collaborations.
+For more information and/or an application for funding, please contact 303-492-0444, C4C N320 CUE Website

 - Office of Diversity, Equity and Community Engagement (ODECE): ODECE also provides funding for student group events and travel.
 They coordinate campus wide initiatives and programs to promote diversity and inclusive excellence.
 For more information visit the ODECE Website